kartika-nair/Benchmarking_Of_NODE/README.md

-# Covid-19_predictor
+# Benchmarking of NODE
-This project is to build Machine Learning models to predict the countrywise statistics of the novel coronavirus patients
+This project is to compare Neural Ordinary Differential Equations to other neural networks and machine learning algorithms.